 What is a Co-Tenancy Clause?

 Generally, co-tenants are the anchor tenants in a location.
-They can be the large stores or attractions that bring traffic to a location, often resulting in spill over business for the other tenants.
-Co-tenants can play a large part in choosing your commercial space, but what should happen if that co-tenant decides not to open, or moves out?
+They can be the large stores or attractions that bring traffic to a location, often resulting in spillover business for the other tenants.
+Co-tenants can play a large part in choosing your commercial space in Calgary, but what should happen if that co-tenant decides not to open, or moves out?
 For tenants seeking space that will attract foot or spillover traffic, a Co-Tenancy Clause provides the tenant with some form of compensation protection should they see a loss in traffic to their space.

 A Co-tenancy clause should include the following: